kavithapaul/AzureHelper/README.md

 - If you want to pass a search string pass it as command line argument.

 # Log
-log.txt will be created in application folder incase of error.
+- Log.txt will be created in application folder incase of error.